-The ideal candidate will apply professional psychiatric nursing care principles and practices in the evaluation and treatment of psychiatric patients; Communicate with and gain the cooperation of patients; Keep accurate written charts and records of patient activities and progress; Conduct psycho-social assessments of individuals; will establish psychiatric diagnosis and evaluate diagnostic tests.
-In addition, the psychiatric nurse practitioner will formulate treatment plans and manage follow-up care for all clients; Learn and comply with laws, rules, regulations, protocols, and procedures; use professional judgment to determine and apply appropriate intervention techniques with patients in crisis; conduct and review reports of interviews of patients to evaluate their condition and determine the circumstances causing them to require mental health treatment services; conduct and assist in formal and informal individual and group counseling; Communicate effectively orally and in writing, with patients, their families, facility and clinic personnel, and others; maintain patient confidentiality.
+The ideal candidate will apply professional psychiatric nursing care principles and practices in the evaluation and treatment of psychiatric patients; Communicate with and gain the cooperation of patients; Keep accurate written charts and records of patient activities and progress; Conduct psycho-social assessments of individuals; Establish psychiatric diagnosis and evaluate diagnostic tests.
+In addition, the psychiatric nurse practitioner will formulate treatment plans and manage follow-up care for all clients; Learn and comply with laws, rules, regulations, protocols, and procedures; Use professional judgment to determine and apply appropriate intervention techniques with patients in crisis; Conduct and review reports of interviews of patients to evaluate their condition and determine the circumstances causing them to require mental health treatment services; Conduct and assist in formal and informal individual and group counseling; Communicate effectively orally and in writing, with patients, their families, facility and clinic personnel, and others; Maintain patient confidentiality.

 WHO WE ARE

 Looking to make a difference?
 Our mission at Interim is to provide services and affordable housing to supporting members of our community with mental illness by building productive and satisfying lives in a world in which people with mental illness are able to live, work, learn and participate fully in the community.
 Join our team and instill hope in the community.

 An exceptional benefit package including; Medical/Dental/Vision/403(b) retirement plan and Life Insurance; Competitive vacation and holiday pay.

 To learn more about Interim and to apply for this position, please go to our website at http://www.interiminc.org/employment/.